KathrynKatayama/docs.userdive.com/en/web/devguide/javascript/api/changevirtualurl.md

 |:------------|:-------|:---------|:-----------------------------------------------------------------------|
 | Virtual URL | String | Yes      | [ virtual page](../../../guide/snapshot.html) URL of the current state |

-`changeVirtualUrl` API can use the following web site.
+`changeVirtualUrl` API can be use the following web site.

-- Change the element of display without any page moves
+- Web site that changes the element of display without any page moves
-- Use asynchronous transmission as the Ajax
+- Web site that uses asynchronous transmission like Ajax
 - Use following JavaScript framework
     - AngularJS
     - React.js